chaintope/electrs-tapyrus/doc/protocol.md

 # Electrum Protocol for Electrs-Tapyrus

-This document describes avaliable APIs in electrs-tapyrus
+This document describes available APIs in electrs-tapyrus

 electrs-tapyrus is based on electrs which supports Electrum Protocol, so almost all APIs are available as is.